schepach/telegram-mumu-bot/README.md

 # TelegramMumuBot
-This telegram bot for cafe "mumu".
-He does show list lunch for you.
+This is Telegram bot for cafe "mumu".
+He shows list lunch for you.

 Search him in Telegram: @lunchmumubot